New Testament: Coptic

-There are several dialects of the Coptic language: Bohairic (northern dialect), Fayyumic, Sahidic (southern dialect), Akhmimic, and others.
-The first translation was made by at least the 3rd century into the Sahidic dialect (copsa).
+There are several dialects of the Coptic language: Bohairic (the Nile Delta), Fayyumic (in the Faiyum in Middle Egypt), Sahidic (in Upper Egypt), Akhmimic (what is now Sohag Governorate in Upper Egypt), and others.
+The first translation was made by at least the third century into the Sahidic dialect (copsa).
 This translation represents a mixed text, mostly Alexandrian, though also with Western readings.

 A Bohairic translation was made later, but existed already in the 4th century.
 Though the translation makes less use of Greek words than the Sahidic, it does employ some Greek grammar (e.g., in word-order and the use of particles such as the syntactic construction μεν—δε).
 For this reason, the Bohairic translation can be helpful in the reconstruction of the early Greek text of the New Testament.

 Other ancient translations

 The continued spread of Christianity, and the foundation of national churches, led to the translation of the Bible—often beginning with books from the New Testament—into a variety of other languages at a relatively early date: Armenian, Georgian, Ethiopic, Persian, Sogdian, and eventually Gothic, Old Church Slavonic, Arabic, and Nubian.